 Call your doctor right away if…

-When you suddenly get a serious headache that immediately feels unbearable — and you’ve never had one like it before — call your doctor right away.
+You suddenly get a serious headache that immediately feels unbearable — and you’ve never had one like it before — call your doctor right away.

 Other signs that you should talk to your doctor about your headache include: